As summer gives way to fall, there’s a chill in the air — and spooky things start to rear their heads.

 1261 W. Dalton Road, Wilmington | (937) 382-6147

-Named a must-see haunt by Haunted Attraction Magazine the from 2013-15, this attraction continues to add to its creep factor.
+Named a must-see haunt by Haunted Attraction Magazine, this attraction continues to add to its creep factor.
 You can board a bus that takes you through a forest of horrifying scenes while being chased by fire breathing semis.
-There’s also the Terror Corn Maze, Slaughter Hotel and Nightmare Penitentiary to contend with.
+There’s also the Terror in the Corn Maze and Slaughter Hotel to contend with.
 A recent addition is the 4D Hillbilly Simulated Coffin Ride, which is supposed to give you the feeling of being buried alive.
 Nightmare Penitentiary has been abandoned but out of its remains an Eville Asylum has been born.

 Details: The demented folks at Wilmington Haunted Hollow Ride make changes to their attractions every year, so it’s not the same old and tired show.
-Did I mention fire-breathing semi-trucks?
+Did we mention fire-breathing semi-trucks?

 KINGS ISLAND HALLOWEEN HAUNT